This website is best viewed using the horizontal display on your tablet device.

 run out of ELIQUIS.
 Refill your prescription before

-you run out.
 When leaving the hospital following hip or knee replacement, be sure that

 you will have ELIQUIS available to avoid missing any doses.